The Artisan Contracting Blog

 Foam insulation materials typically included cementitious, phenolic, polyisocyanurate and polyurethane.
 Unlike years ago, they no longer contain harmful CFCs or HCFCs.

-While usually pricier than other types, this insulation has a higher R-value and can help to eliminate other tasks involved in winterizing a home – ultimately making the overall construction more cost effective.
+While usually pricier than other types, this insulation has a higher R-value and can help to eliminate other tasks involved in winterizing a home – ultimately making the overall construction more cost-effective.

 Insulation is something homeowners rarely think about.
 It is hidden away inside walls and ceilings yet always doing the very important job of keeping a home warm in the winter and cool in the summer.
-When it comes time to renovate however, it is important to remember it so that your home can be as comfortable as it is beautiful.
+When it comes time to renovate, however, it is important to remember it so that your home can be as comfortable as it is beautiful.